jsalfity/Deep-RL-Navigation/README.md

 # Deep-RL-Navigation

 ## The Environment
 This project featured an agent learning to navigate and collect bananas in a Unity simulated environment.
-The agent was trained in a reinforcement learning framework, where the agent had actions to move forward, backward, left or right, and received +1 reward for collecting yellow bananas and -1 reward for collecting blue bananas.
+The agent was trained in a reinforcement learning framework, where the agent had a state space size of 37, including position and velocity, an action space to move forward, backward, left or right, and received +1 reward for collecting yellow bananas and -1 reward for collecting blue bananas.

 The environment is considered solved when the agent has learned a policy that receives an average reward of 13 over 100 episodes.